Generic Solutions of Equations Involving the Modular $j$-function: Existential Closedness and the Zilber--Pink Conjecture

-We will also say that $V$ is \emph{free} if $V$ is modularly free, no coordinate of $V$ is constant, and $V$ is not contained in any subvariety of the form $M\times\mathrm{Y}(1)^{n}$, where $M\subset\mathbb{C}^{n}$ is a proper M\"obius subvariety only defined by elements of $G$.
+We will also say that $V$ is \emph{free} if $V$ is modularly free, no coordinate of $V$ is constant, and $\pi_{\mathbb{C}}(V)$ is not contained in any M\"obius subvariety of $\mathbb{C}^{n}$ which is only defined by elements of $G$.

 We say that a constructible subset $V\subseteq \mathbb{C}^{n}\times\mathrm{Y}(1)^{n}$ is \emph{free} if every irreducible component of $V$ is free. \end{defn}